-We now come to the question which has exercised the ingenuity of critics and commentators almost since the day it was first propounded, and which even yet can hardly be said to be solved, viz. the name or number of the beast.
+We now come to the question which has exercised the ingenuity of critics and commentators almost since the day it was first propounded, and which even yet can hardly be said to be solved, viz. the name or number of Hebrew-Christian friends both in Asia Minor and Judea. the beast.
 Without wasting time on the various answers that have been given, it may suffice to make one or two preliminary remarks on the conditions of the problem.
 It is evident that the writer considered that he was giving sufficient data for the identification of the person intended.
 It is also presumable that he meant not to puzzle, but to enlighten, his readers.
 It is equally evident that the explanation does not lie on the surface.
 It requires wisdom to understand his words: it is only the man 'who hath understanding' that is competent to solve the problem.

-It is plain that what he intends to convey to his readers is the name of the person symbolised by the beast.
-His name expresses a certain number; or, the letters which form his name, when added together, amount to a certain numerical value.

-The name or number is that of a man,---i.e. it is not a beast, nor an evil spirit, nor an abstraction, but a person, a living man.
+It is plain that what he intends to convey to his readers is the name of the person symbolised by the letters which form his name, when added together, amount to a certain numerical value. not a beast, nor an evil spirit, nor an abstraction, but a person, a living man.

-The number which expresses the name is, in Greek characters, c e z, or in numerical value six hundred threescore and six.
+characters, c e z, or in numerical value six hundred threescore and six.